 ”Rebecca, I would like to introduce you to my son, Rajit”

-Giving how dashing he is, I expect Rajit to kiss me, but instead he modestly shakes my hand.
+Giving how dashing he is, I expect Rajit to kiss me once on each cheek, but instead he modestly shakes my hand.
 “That is a beautiful brooch you are wearing.
 Did you just buy it?” he asks.

 I flash him a guilty smile as I reply, “It is all so beautiful, and so cheap … I mean inexpensive.”

 Mr. Chatterjee notices my awkwardness and smoothly interjects, “Rebecca, I have an idea.
 Tomorrow, while Sir Gavin and I iron out the details of my IPO, why doesn’t Rajit take you shopping?”

 I look towards Rajit to see what he thinks of this excellent idea.
 “I would love to” he replies, “provided Rebecca doesn’t mind.”